-BI0120 is lecture-based.
+Bl0120 is lecture-based.
 Furthermore, the course has a lab component.
-The course is supplemented with resource material offered on Blackboard.
+The course is supplemented with resource material offered on Blackboard and in the required textbook.

 Credit/Contact Hours:

 BI0120 is a 5-credit course including 4 hours of class, and 2 hours of lab per week.